 It is a family-friendly place with restrooms, showers, picnic areas, grills, boat ramps, playgrounds for kids, volleyball courts, and even a skate park.

-St.Augustine Beach, Florida
+16. St.Augustine Beach, Florida

-However, what makes it a game is that you will feel like you're transported to Europe when visiting St. Augustine.
+However, what makes it a game is that you will feel transported to Europe when visiting St. Augustine.
 Get there early to enjoy the early morning hours on the beach.
-Then be sure to check out the fort and stroll through St. Augustine, where you find shops, restaurants, and even a winery.
+Then be sure to check out the fort and stroll through St. Augustine, where you find shops, restaurants, and a winery.

 There are also many free things to do in St. Augustine, making it a budget-friendly day trip.